Top 100 Recent CVEs

 Steps to mitigate:

-• Update the Linux kernel to the latest version that includes the fix for CVE-2025-38314
+• Update InDesign Desktop to the latest version

 What it does: